Advice Hub

 • Generic summaries: If your opening paragraph could apply to anyone, it weakens your pitch.

-Your CV isn’t a biography.
-It’s a pitch.
+Your CV isn’t a Biography.
+It’s a Pitch.

 Think of your CV as marketing material – not a full career history.
 The goal isn’t to impress with volume.
 It’s to spark interest.
 Make the reader want to meet you.